jcheron/phalcon-jquery/README.md

 ```bash
 curl -s http://getcomposer.org/installer | php
 ```

-Create the composer.json file as follows:
+Create the composer.json file in the app directory as follows:

 ```json
 {